Early warning sound mirrors

-The sound mirrors at Denge have become quite famous, but it is less well known that a number of other mirrors existed, built to a range of different designs.
-These pages bring together photographs of the surviving mirrors, and some details of where they are if you are interested in visiting them.
+The sound mirrors at Denge in Kent have become quite famous, but it is less well known that a number of other mirrors existed, built to a range of different designs.
+These webpages bring together photographs of the surviving mirrors, and some details of where they are if you are interested in visiting them.

 During World War I sound mirrors were built along the northeast coast, at